I live in Chesham, Buckinghamshire with my wife, Louise, and my daughter, Hannah.

 John Larard had special permission to use the 8-inch Fry refractor at Mill Hill Observatory, north London and he and I made several trips there to observe mainly double stars and star clusters.
 I was lucky to be able to do this as I had never been to a proper observatory before (it was mainly used for teaching the University of London undergraduates how to observe).
 I will never forget the sight of the Great Orion Nebula through the Fry refractor as M42 rose in the eastern sky just before dawn.

 I became the JAS Solar Section Director in 1991 and stayed in post until about 1994/5.
 I later joined the BAA Solar Section as Assistant to the Director, Bruce Hardie.
 Bruce was a great Director and the BAA Solar Section had over 100 members.
 It was very active.
 Sadly he died suddenly in 1999 and I was asked to become Director.
 I remained in post until about 2005 when I gave up the post due to the imminent birth of my daughter in 2006.
 I didn’t want the Section to suffer if I could not give it the attention it deserved.

 In 2006 I was lucky to be asked to be a “Tour Astronomer” for a trip to Eygpt to see the 2006 total solar eclipse.
 I remember the eclipse to this day and even have some digital images of the whole event that show the long streamers of the solar corona and the Diamond Ring.

-I also like observing Deep Sky and imaging them too.
-I also like observing and imaging the planets.
-I'm also very practical and can make things by hand sometimes out of nothing more than a few bits of wood, some screws and a bit of thinking!
+I love observing deep sky and astrophotography as well as gardening, meteorology and I love aeroplanes.
+I’m also very practical and often can make gadgets sometimes out of not much more than a few bits of wood, some screws and a bit of thinking!